AgnosticUI/agnosticui/CONTRIBUTING.md

 ### Dev Envs

-Once you've installed the npm dependencies, you should be able to start develop ment.
+Once you've installed the npm dependencies, you should be able to start development.
 AgnosticUI packages have two primary environments:

 #### Storybook